-Market risk is the risk that changes in market prices such as foreign exchange rates, interest rates and equity prices will affect the Company's and the Consolidated Entity's net profit or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices such as foreign exchange rates, interest rates and equity prices will affect Cochlear's net profit or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.

-The Company and Consolidated Entity buy and sell derivatives in accordance with the treasury risk policy, and also incur financial liabilities, in order to manage market risks.
+Cochlear buys and sells derivatives in accordance with the treasury risk policy, and also incurs financial liabilities, in order to manage market risks.
 All such transactions are carried out within the guidelines set out by the treasury risk policy.
-Generally, the Company and the Consolidated Entity seek to apply hedge accounting in order to manage volatility in earnings.
+Generally, Cochlear seeks to apply hedge accounting in order to manage volatility in earnings.